by Tea Master DANIELA CUBELIC

 The name says it all.
 This ultra-soothing herbal blend helps lull body & mind into a peaceful slumber.
 Kids love it too!
 Wind down with a cup of Lullaby 1 to 2 hours before bed.
 Combine it with some of my other evening rituals to amplify the relaxing effects.

 - Physical tension can make it hard to fall asleep & maintain sleep.
 The antidote?
-A soothing bath with Sweet Dreams or Heaven bathsalts is a powerful way to melt away tension & stress.
+A soothing bath with Sweet Dreams or Heaven bathsalts is a powerful way to melt away tension & stress. .
+Recent studies show that bathing before bed may significantly improve sleep quality because it helps reset the body’s circadian rhythm & naturally increases the production of melotonin, a key sleep hormone.
+To discover more remarkable science-based benefits of bathing, click HERE.
 A foot soak is also very effective if you don’t have a tub, or don’t feel like you have the time for a bath.
+Learn more about the surprising benefits of a foot soak + how to maximize the benefits HERE.

 Instead of a moisturiser, apply Heaven Bath, Body & Massage Oil after soaking, when skin is still damp, to moisturize skin & enhance the relaxation further.